EMERGING MARKETS-Brazilian real leads Latam FX higher, stocks gain

 Aiding sentiment, the Chinese Vice-Premier Liu He said the government supported the development of the sector and public listings for technology companies, bolstering hopes of an easing of the tech crackdown.
 MKTS/GLOB

-The Brazilian real BRL=, BRBY rose 1.5% to 4.98 against the dollar supported by firm commodity prices, greater interest rate hike expectations and a weaker dollar.
+The Brazilian real BRL=, BRBY rose 2.4% to 4.93 against the dollar to its highest level since the beginning of the month supported by firm commodity prices, greater interest rate hike expectations and a weaker dollar.

 The Mexican peso MXN= and the Colombian peso COP= added 0.2% and 0.9% respectively, as the oil producers benefited from crude prices hitting their highest in seven weeks.
 O/R